-The Enneagram and Myers Briggs personality tests are two of the most popular available.
-Both have their pros and cons, and both are considered to be extremely effective personality indicators.
+The Enneagram and Myers Briggs personality tests are two of the most popular.
+Both have pros and cons and can be highly effective personality indicators.
 But what exactly is the difference between the two?

-Enneagram and Myers Briggs are different in that the Enneagram focuses more on the process of development, and Myers Briggs focuses more on the nature of personality.
-Enneagram suggests that personality types emerge during early childhood years, while the Myers-Briggs system argues that type is purely inherent.
+Enneagram and Myers Briggs are different in that the Enneagram focuses more on the development process, and Myers Briggs focuses more on the nature of personality.
+Some Enneagram teachers believe that personality types emerge during early childhood years, while the Myers-Briggs system argues that type is purely inherent.

 If you’re still unsure which personality indicator to use, read on!
-Below is helpful information on the differences between the two along with the pros and cons to both.
+Below is helpful information on the differences between the two and the pros and cons.

 Enneagram Vs Myers Briggs: Understanding The Differences

-As mentioned before, the main difference between MBTI and Enneagram is their central framework.
+As mentioned before, the main difference between MBTI and the Enneagram is their central framework.
 The Enneagram focuses on nurturing personality types, while MBTI focuses on inborn personality types and traits.
-There are a few other differences you may want to know about as well.
+You may want to know about a few other differences to further your understanding.

 5 Key Differences Between Enneagram Vs MBTI: